rdriscoll/navitas/README.md

 ## Developing code

+### 3 series

+Solution requires VS2008 + SP1 Professional with Crestron VS plugin.
+Good luck getting a copy of VS2008 Professional!

-The code in the "3 Series" folder only works on 3 series processors and is what is installed in all rooms as of 2023, the code in the "4 series" folder appears to be working but has not been tested in production.
+The code in the "3 Series" folder only works on 3 series processors and is what is installed in all rooms as of 2023

+### 4 series

+Solution requires VS2022 Community Edition.

+The code in the "4 series" folder loads without errors, has been tested with a user interface and lighting gateway but has not been tested in production.

 ## Supported features